xenondevs/Nova/README.md

 # Translating

-If you would like to help translate Nova, you can do so via [Crowdin](https://crowdin.com/project/novaplugin/)
+If you would like to help translate Nova, you can do so [here](https://translate.xenondevs.xyz/projects/nova).

 # Patrons